ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 The Closed Event can inform the application that the Remote Endpoint has closed the
-Connection; however, there is no guarantee that a remote close will be
+Connection; however, there is no guarantee that a remote Close will indeed be
 signaled.

 ~~~